kalbert312/satisfactory-mods/AutoSupport/README.md

   mode does for blueprints.

 ## Possible future enhancements

+- Zooping and snap placement.
+- Preview holograms to make selecting directions easier.
+- Build direction arrow on hologram for easier Top/Front recognition.
+- An auto configure part orientation button for well-known parts.
 - Inject supports built via cubes in blueprints into the blueprint proxy, allowing dismantling the supports via Blueprint dismantle.
 I experimented with this but was encountering problems.
+- Using blueprints as part selections.
-- An auto configure part orientation button for well-known parts.
+- Use mod content tag registry for filtering selectable parts.
-- End position could be configured to use a blueprint.